Disease Modifying Therapies Choices booklet

 How does it work?

-Lemtrada was originally licensed for the treatment of leukemia.
+Lemtrada was originally licensed for the treatment of leukaemia.
 It is a monoclonal antibody which kills T-cells, a type of lymphocyte involved in the MS immune response.
-Once the T-cells are killed, the immune system repopulates, leading to a modified immune response that no longer regards myelin and nerves as foreign, and therefore stops attacking them.
+Once the T-cells are killed, the immune system repopulates, leading to a modified immune response that no longer regards myelin and nerves as foreign, and therefore stops attacking them (29) (30).

 How can it help?

-In two studies, Lemtrada was shown to be effective in reducing the number of relapses in people with relapsing remitting MS. One clinical trial compared Lemtrada to Rebif in people who had not previously been treated with a DMT.
-Relapses were reduced by 55 per cent compared to Rebif.
+In two studies, Lemtrada was shown to be effective in reducing the number of relapses in people with RRMS.
+One clinical trial compared Lemtrada to Rebif in people who had not previously been treated with a DMT.
+Relapses were reduced by 55 per cent compared to Rebif (31).

 In the second trial the drug was again compared to Rebif.
-In people who had experienced at least one relapse whilst on therapy, Lemtrada reduced the number of relapses by 49 per cent compared to Rebif.
+In people who had experienced at least one relapse whilst on therapy, Lemtrada reduced the number of relapses by 49 per cent compared to Rebif (32).

 How is it administered?